Testimonials

 Building Codes - Accessibility Requirements

-Building codes, such as the 2009 International Building Code, typically have additional requirements and/ or more stringent requirements than the FHA.
+Building codes, such as the International Building Code with referenced ICC A117.1-2009 technical standards, typically have additional requirements and/ or more stringent requirements than the FHA.
 Some states such as California have adopted their own codes or significant revisions to the model codes.
 For developers who build apartments in multiple states, it is risky to assume that what is compliant in one state will comply in another state.

-E&A has FHA / Accessibility Consulting experience in many states to include:
+• E&A has FHA / Accessibility Consulting experience in 31 states (and counting) to include:

-Washington, California, Arizona, Idaho, Nevada, Colorado, Utah, Missouri, Illinois, Michigan, Wisconsin, Texas, Tennessee, Louisiana, Oregon, Florida, North Carolina, Georgia, Tennessee, Massachusetts, Hawaii and more.
+Washington, California, Arizona, Idaho, Nevada, Colorado, Utah, Missouri, Illinois, Michigan, Wisconsin, Texas, Tennessee, Louisiana, Oregon, Florida, North Carolina, Georgia, Tennessee, Massachusetts, Hawaii, Virginia, and more.

-- Mr. Endelman has been a testifying expert for U.S. Department of Justice and for Building Owners for a number of Fair Housing Act compliance cases.
+• We have provided expert testimony for U.S. Department of Justice and for Building Owners for a number of Fair Housing Act compliance cases.

 Endelman & Associates PLLC is experienced in the multiple standards, and we are prepared to assist our clients with assessments, design and compliance.